CorinaMurg/a11y-engineer-homework/README.md

 **ARIA Attributes**: I used several ARIA attributes (like aria-live, aria-label, and aria-hidden) to make the page more understandable to assistive tools.

 **Skip to Content**: This feature was not part of the provided design.
-I felt it's important to include it because it enhances keyboard navigation by allowing users to skip repetitive sections and dive straight into the main content.
+I learned it’s supposed to  enhance keyboard navigation by allowing users to skip repetitive sections and dive straight into the main content.

+Question: Are there keyboard shortcuts that allow user to skip to the main content without this link?

 **Focus Styles**: Elements like links and buttons have clear focus styles, which are essential for keyboard-only users.